drrobotk/drrobotk.github.io/_posts/2022-08-30-AJAX-with-python.md

 ) -> str:
     """
     Get the ajax text to process JS request.

     Params:
+        MAIN_URL: str
+            The main URL of the website.
         insthash: str
             Instance hash.
         params: Dict
             Parameters to pass to the request.
         init: bool
             Whether to get the initial data or not.

     Returns:
         str
             The ajax text for the post request.